No Products in the Cart

 Let the girls discuss what kindness is to them and the acts they do to make the world a happier, safer place.

 When it comes to World Thinking Day ideas, share a scare is a great way to bring your group closer together and promote kindness.
 The idea is that you create a safe space for your girls to share something they’re worried about.
 That could be anything from going to a new school to not being able to do something others can.

 Make sure the girls all know that they shouldn’t share other’s worries, and never force any of the troops to share something if they don’t want to.
-When a child shares an idea, encourage the other kids to help them find a resolution to their problem.
+When a girl shares an idea, encourage the other kids to help them find a resolution to their problem.
 The idea is to encourage support and empathy, helping your girls understand others’ emotions and learn how they can help.

-This virtual World Thinking Day is all about making the world a safer, happier, and kinder place to live.
 Teach your troops that expressing love is more important than expressing hate.
 Get each of them to sit down and write a short letter to someone they love, telling them why they’re important to that child.

 Once the letters are written, ask if anyone would like to share theirs.
 This is completely optional, but encourage them to do so!
 Sharing the love is a great way to promote peace.

 By learning about other cultures, you can promote empathy and equality in your troops.
 Educating them on the way of lives of others is a great way to stop discrimination and encourage peace.
 Here are some links to different game ideas for different countries and cultures: